 The Insomnia Severity Index (ISI) is distributed by Mapi Research Trust on behalf of its copyright holder, Prof Charles Morin.

-Mapi Research Trust is a non-profit organization dedicated to improving patients’ quality of life by facilitating access to Patient-Centered Outcome (PCO) information by centralizing information.
+Mapi Research Trust is a non-profit organization dedicated to improving patients’ quality of life by facilitating access to Clinical Outcomes Assessments (COAs) information by centralizing information.
 Visit Mapi Research Trust’s website for more information!

 Any questions on the ISI, on its conditions of use, its available translations shall be directed to Mapi Research Trust.